aseprite/docs/resize.md

 # Resize Sprite or Selection

-You can resize your sprite using *Edit > Sprite Size* menu option.
+You can resize your sprite using *Sprite > Sprite Size* menu option.

 > Note: Resizing a sprite resizes all slices accordingly, changing their position and size.